usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 # 10 Table Model

-Three table-like models can be used with USLM: (1) a column-oriented model, (2) the USLM 2.0 table model (enhanced in v2.0), and (3) the HTML table model.
+Three table-like models can be used with USLM: (1) a column-oriented model, (2) the USLM 2.0 table model , and (3) the HTML table model.

 >**Important Note for v2.1.0:** (breaking changes in v2.1.0) While USLM continues to support the same three table models, significant **restrictions** have been applied in version 2.1.0 to improve schema consistency.
 The `<layout>` (column-oriented) model has been **restricted** by removing the `<content>` element and adding specific allowed elements (`<column>`, `<page>`, `<coverText>`).
 The `<column>` element itself now has a specific list of allowed child elements rather than the permissive content model of previous versions.
 These are **breaking changes** - USLM 2.0 documents using `<content>` elements within `<layout>` structures must be updated for 2.1.0 compatibility.
 However, `<xhtml:table>` elements remain fully supported as explicit exceptions to the general namespace restrictions introduced in v2.1.0.